 This project is in final design and awaiting agreements from abutting land owners.
 After negotiations with the abutting land owners are complete, the project can go through the final permitting through the NHDES which includes a public hearing.
-At this time it seems that the project will go out go to bid in 2023, and the construction may occur during the winter (December - April) 2023/2024 to minimize impacts to the tidal ecosystem and fisheries.
+This project needs to go out to bid by early summer 2022 so the selected contractor can begin to order the materials for the construction and have them delivered in time for the acceptable construction period.
+The construction must occur during the winter (December - April) to minimize impacts to the tidal ecosystem and fisheries.